Sometimes volunteers are just going to quit, and there’s nothing you can do to change their minds.

 4. Appreciate your volunteers

 You can never adequately compensate your volunteers for all the work they do for you.
 And the vast majority of volunteers aren’t looking for compensation.
 They’re volunteering.
-And if they’re volunteering in ministry, they’re probably hoping to get something you can’t hand them—like spiritual growth, or a more intimate relationship with God.
+And if they’re volunteering in ministry, they’re probably hoping to get something you can’t hand them—like spiritual growth or a more intimate relationship with God.

 Volunteer appreciation isn’t about compensation.
 Knowing that should help you decide how to appreciate your volunteers.

 Volunteer appreciation is about encouragement.
 It’s acknowledging the sacrifices your volunteers make for you and your ministry, and helping them see that what they do matters.
-The ways you show your volunteers that you appreciate them should come from knowing them personally and discovering what makes them feel most cared about.
+The ways you show your volunteers that you appreciate them should come from knowing them personally and discovering what makes them feel most cared for.

 If your volunteers feel like you care about them personally, it makes it more enjoyable to remain in their volunteer community.